justEstif/Project-Blog-Api/client/Notes.md

 - if owner show mark on nav bar then:
   - if post page show and edit, delete and create button

+- TODO:
+  - refresh page after the comment is made